imalikov/pine_script_docs/source/faq/Functions.rst

 ------------------------------------------------------------------

 You can use the ``math.round(number, precision)`` form of `math.round() <https://www.tradingview.com/pine-script-reference/v5/#fun_math{dot}round>`__ to round values.
-You can also round values to tick precision using our function from this entry.
+Using this entry, you can also round values to tick precision using our function.